What Should You Eat When You Have a Yeast Infection (and What To Avoid)?

 Since-disputed research once said that microorganisms in our bodies outnumber human cells by a ratio of 10-to-1.
 The actual ratio is closer to 1-to-1, but even so, that's a heck of a lot of microorganisms.

 In the events leading to a yeast infection, Candida takes over and multiplies to an unhealthy level.

-A typical event that can trigger an overgrowth of yeast could be a recent medical problem that you solved with a prescribed dose of antibiotics, which are known to decimate large populations of bacteria—both good and bad—and provide yeast with an opportunity to thrive.
+A typical event that can trigger an overgrowth of yeast could be a recent medical problem that you solved with a prescribed dose of antibiotics, which are known to decimate large populations of bacteria—both good and bad—and provide the yeast with an opportunity to thrive.

 To fight back, doctors typically recommend an antifungal treatment to tamp down the colonies of Candida and create a more even playing field for a range of microorganisms to naturally repopulate the body and deal with the intruding yeast.

 Dietary choices alone are not powerful enough to cure an acute yeast infection, but what we eat certainly influences the overall balance of bacteria and fungi in our body.

 So don't close out this week's shopping list just yet.
 Let's take a look at prebiotics and probiotics.

 You will have heard these terms before if you're following dietary trends, and though they sound similar, they provide very different benefits to your body.

-Starting with prebiotics, these are generally fiber compounds that do not get digested in the upper part of the gastrointestinal tract, but rather in the next stage in the large bowel.
+Prebiotics are generally fiber compounds that do not get digested in the upper part of the gastrointestinal tract, but rather in the next stage in the large bowel.

 Although no standard has been set, a suggested daily serving of prebiotics is 4 to 8 grams, and up to 15 grams per day if you have a digestive disorder.
 Coordinate any daily regimen with your doctor.

 Supplements are commercially available, but a more natural approach is to eat foods high in prebiotics.

 There's a tendency to think of bacteria as being bad, but your body requires some bacteria—"some" is probably not the best term, since scientists estimate there are trillions of bacteria cells in everyone.

 As well as helping ward off infections like candidiasis, probiotics are claimed to be responsible for better digestion, improving your immune system, keeping your skin healthier and assisting in the process of losing weight.

 For example, lactic acid bacteria (LABs) can be found in dairy products such as yogurt, kefir and buttermilk, and also in soy products like tempeh, miso and soy sauce.

-Just look for the phrase "contains live active cultures" on the product label, and make sure the product is not pasteurized, because that process kills a lot of helpful bacteria.
+Just look for the phrase "contains live active cultures" on the product label, and make sure the product is not pasteurized because that process kills a lot of helpful bacteria.

 While it is recognized that prebiotics and probiotics can be beneficial for some digestive issues, there is little documented research available to show a direct effect on yeast infections.

 At the top of the list of foods that cause yeast infections is sugar.
 Yeast loves sugar because it's an acid.

 Next up is alcohol.
 Since alcohol ingredients—grapes, beets, molasses, potatoes—are high in yeast content, so are all kinds of alcohol, from wine to beer to whiskey.

 Bread is also on the list to avoid, especially since yeast is one of the main ingredients.
 Other processed bread products, such as white bagels and tortillas, should also be limited.